 To create a new route on Strava, first, make sure you are a Strava member, it’s free to join if you’re not already, once you are logged in click here to build your own route based on Strava’s heatmaps feature (on the desktop site).

-This feature lights up trails on the map based on how often they have been run by Strava members.
-This is so great because you can pretty much guarantee that it’s going to be a good trail, based on its popularity.
+This feature lights up routes on the map based on how often they have been run by Strava members.
+This is awesome because you can pretty much guarantee that it’s going to be a good route, based on its popularity.

-And don’t forget to join the Trail & Kale Strava Club as it’s the perfect place to meet other runners who share similar goals, and learn about great trails to run on!
+And don’t forget to join the Trail & Kale Strava Club as it’s the perfect place to meet other runners who share similar goals, and learn about epic trails to run on!

 5. TrailLink App/Website (Rails To Trails Conservancy)

 The TrailLink App and website was created by the Rails-to-Trails Conservancy which is a nonprofit organization dedicated to creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.

 Their mission is to create a nationwide network of trails from former rail lines, connecting corridors to build healthier places for healthier people.

 What is a Rail-Trail?